RocketRace/rocketrace.github.io/decadv-2024.md

 millionth of a percent?
 (Hint: each millionth of a percent contains
 ${2^{65472} \over 2^{24}} = 2^{65448}$ banners...)

+## December 18
+Pixel art and web colors today!
+This calls for a new screenshot!
+![screenshot of updated page with lots of green and new art][ss 2]

 [decadv]: https://eli.li/december-adventure
 [aoc]: https://adventofcode.com/
 [my aoc2023]: https://github.com/RocketRace/aoc2023